 Ultimately "power concedes nothing without a battle".
 Many of these brave individuals are still living and have proudly said the strife was worth it when one considers the national impact of their actions.

 Juan Williams: Absolutely.
-When you look at Brown you are looking at moment so powerful it is the equivalent of the Big Bang in our solar system.
+When you look at Brown you are looking at a moment so powerful it is the equivalent of the Big Bang in our solar system.

-Brown not only triggered radical changes in schools but it was singular event that prompted heightened expectations for equality among black and white Americans.
+Brown not only triggered radical changes in schools but it was a singular event that prompted heightened expectations for equality among black and white Americans.

 That prompted the Civil Rights Movement of the late 50s and 60s, the greatest social movement this nation has ever seen.